 Sweet vanilla Dutch babies are a crisp, puffy, sweet baked pancake.
 Using a slightly sweetened Yorkshire pudding batter, it is unclear how this essentially British side dish became known by its odd name.
 But here we are.
 The secret to keeping a Dutch baby from deflating is a good long overnight rest.
-Which also makes this one of the best possible breakfasts for anyone looking for no fuss.
-Simply whir all the ingredients in a high powered blender a night or two before serving.
+This also makes this one of the best possible breakfasts for anyone looking for no fuss.
+Simply whir all the ingredients in a high-powered blender a night or two before serving.
 Pour the batter into a glass jar with a lid and store it in the fridge until your ready to preheat the oven.
 All that’s left to do is bake and serve.
 Faster by far than traditional pancakes, what a beautiful way to start the day.

 Sweet Vanilla Dutch Babies

-Serves 4 1/2 pancake portions
+Makes 2 9-inch skillets Serves 4 1/2 pancake portions

-3 large eggs
+- 3 large eggs

-2/3 cup a.p. flour (4 oz.)
+- 2/3 cup a.p. flour (4 oz.)

-2/3 cup whole milk (5 oz.)
+- 2/3 cup whole milk (5 oz.)

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-2 Tbs granulated sugar
+- 2 Tbs granulated sugar

-pinch of salt
+- pinch of salt

-2 Tbs butter
+- 2 Tbs butter

-Served here with fresh blackberries and pears, maple syrup and shaken cream.
+Served here with fresh blackberries and pears, maple syrup, and shaken cream.

 1/2 cup fresh heavy cream (4 oz)